 Resources and Activities

-The American Association of University Women (AAUW)-Stockton Branch is collaborating with the Pacific Women's Resource Center to offer a scholarship for one Pacific student to attend the National Conference for College Women Student Leaders on May 30 - June 1, 2013.
+For the second year in a row, the American Association of University Women (AAUW)-Stockton Branch is collaborating with the Pacific Women's Resource Center to offer a scholarship for a Pacific student to attend the National Conference for College Women Student Leaders in 2014.
 The nation's premier leadership and career development conference for college women, the event is co-sponsored by AAUW and NASPA-Student Affairs Administrators in Higher Education.
 Contact Corrie Martin for application information!

 - Stitch 'n Bitch: All genders welcome to this bi-monthly group for knitters and crochet-afficionados facilitated by Kimberlee DeRushia, Psy.D., (Lic.
 No. PSY 24992).
 Beginners welcome and the only rule is that you have to "stitch" if you plan to "bitch."

 - Graduate Women's Network: Monthly peer mentoring group for women graduate students.

 - Assertive Communication Workshop: Six-week training program to develop honest and effective communication skills that can improve self-esteem and strengthen relationships.

 - Pacific Women Connect: a campus network for faculty and staff.

 Contact Corrie Martin for information about any of these groups!